AA4TE

 KCGR- - Repeat beacon every 10-30 minutes during active reporting

-- Send a kill message when the condition is resolved
+- Send a follow-up report with updated status when the condition is resolved.

 TO: